nextekcarl/has_mock_objects/README.markdown

 The call to has_one_mock works similarly, but always returns a single OpenStruct object (no chance of nil).

 Not every Faker method is currently supported.
-In an effort to simply the syntax as much as possible, a constant is defined for these methods with their corresponding Faker equivalent:
+In an effort to simplify the syntax as much as possible, a constant is defined for these methods with their corresponding Faker equivalent:

     word: Faker::Lorem.word
     words: Faker::Lorem.words.join(' ')